absmartly/mcp/README.md

 5. **Complete OAuth flow** when prompted - you'll be redirected to ABsmartly to authenticate

 **Note**: Remote MCP requires OAuth authentication through ABsmartly.
 Replace `https://sandbox.absmartly.com` with your ABsmartly endpoint.
+The OAuth provider uses a universal client ("mcp-absmartly-universal") for all connections - dynamic client registration is not currently supported.

 ### Method 3: Local Bridge (All Claude Versions)